{{flagHref}}

 Xenon: Element Properties And Uses

-Xenon’s chemical behaviour is characterised by its low reactivity due to a complete valence electron shell.
-Consequently, it shows only a minimal tendency to form compounds, which is a typical property of noble gases.
+Xenon's chemical behaviour is marked by its low reactivity due to a complete valence electron shell.
+This configuration results in a minimal tendency to form compounds, which is a typical trait for noble gases.

-Under certain conditions, for example at high pressure or in the presence of strong oxidising agents, Xenon can form stable compounds with elements such as Fluorine and Oxygen.
-Compounds such as Xenon hexafluoroplatinate have been synthesised, thereby providing valuable insights into the chemistry of noble gases.
+However, under specific conditions such as high pressures or in the presence of strong oxidising agents, xenon can form stable compounds with elements such as fluorine and oxygen.
+Compounds such as xenon hexafluoroplatinate have been synthesised and have provided valuable insights into the chemistry of noble gases.

 Property